 - Build your own plan.
-Diathrive subscribers can build their own plan based on the frequency of their testing: one-time purchase, every month, every 3 months, and every 6 months.
+Diathrive subscribers can build their own plan based on the frequency of their testing: one-time purchase, every month, every three months and every six months.

 - High quality.
 The company works with manufacturers with exceptional quality assurance practices and proven accuracy.
 Their products are FDA-approved.

 - Bypass the complex healthcare system.
 No prescription needed, and Diathrive doesn’t process insurance.
 So nobody limits how many times you can check per day.

 - Free meter, case, lancing device and lancets with your first order.
 Always free shipping on your subscription within the USA.

 - Free Diabetes education mobile app.
 Learn from diabetes professionals in the palm of your hand at your own pace (iOS or Android).